titan-data/titan-client-go/DEVELOPING.md

 3. If the new API spec contains renamed or deleted objects, you will need to manually delete those objects.
 4. Run `go build` to properly set the go version in the `go.mod` file.

+If you update to a later version of the openapi generator, you will need to update the mustache templates in `templates`, which include a change to `api.mustache` to pass header parameters as JSON instead of strings.

 ## Building

 Run `go build` to build the package.